jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is: why not?

 There is no easy answer.
 Remember in no story does anyone ever say they're evil.
-Society's rule book will never call itself a Death Star.
+Society's rulebook will never call itself a Death Star.
 The lesson Stargazer is it'll never be easy to know the difference between good and bad rules.
 Anyone can proclaim rules.
 Even kids on the playground can say "only tall kids can play," and others, based on personality, will obey or not.

 Majic is thus our best judge of the rules.
 Majic feels right.
 It naturally makes us smile.
 It improves us and our way of life.
 From teaching a kid to walk to teaching a grandmother to "Skype in" and watch her grandkid's first steps, teaching and learning new tools open our hearts because it turns us into player gods who work to improve ourselves and our civilization.
+It's why we build things in Civilization computer games instead; no game is about holding back upgrades.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel wonderfully inspiring majic, and if you do, ask the rule maker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good while following the rules only made her feel safe.
 The Death Star operates by fear.

 Safety is fleeting Stargazer.
 Human rules are created by hierarchies, which topple with every new technological age.
 Thus all rule books eventually expire.
 Majic never will.
-It always was, and always will be, in our souls.
-It's how we naturally test our rule book.
+It always was, and always will be, in our souls as we play the game of Civilization.
+Majic is how we naturally test human rule books.
 Electricity, the microchip, the iPhone were all made by people who broke the rules.
 Yet we celebrate their innovators Nikola Tesla, Jay Last, Steve Jobs because they invented new tools that let us feel and spread majic today.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start.
 Yet she lived a miserable life watching him achieve greatness because she broke the rules.
-Unhappiness is the inevitable punishment to everyone who ignores the joy of learning or helping others learn new skills and tools.
+Unhappiness is the inevitable punishment to everyone who ignores the joy of learning or helping others learn new skills and tools in the story of civilization.

 It's a lesson for us to take in when we're stuck in traffic, getting the gears from eight different bosses, or doing whatever else is giving us such unhappy lives.
 We're unhappy because we're not learning the new skills and tools of the Computer Age.
+We're not upgrading our civilization.
 This is why we need a modern philosophy that says, holding back majic is wrong.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PopularImpressiveAdeliepenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_This guy's learning new skills.
-And he's so happy doing it.
-He's YouTuber whose popular channel is about learning new skills.
-His videos go along way to explaining why we aren't happy.
-We don't get to learn stuff because our workplaces still think it's the Industrial Age.
-A time when we operated the machines of mass production.
-But we're in the Computer Age now, which means we all should learn new tools while improving things on the frontline in an era of mass collaboration.
-If someone doesn't feel this majic, it's a good sign they're the ones with the problem._
+_The joy of majic.
+This YouTuber learns new skills then posts videos of his experience.
+Look how happy he is once he finally does it.
+We're unhappy today because we don't get to learn stuff because our workplaces still think it's the Industrial Age.
+In the Computer Age we all should be learning new tools to improve things on the frontline in an era of mass collaboration.
+If someone holds back majic at work, it's a good sign they're the ones with the problem._

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved.
 You're not beaten.
-Your life is better than his.
-But that doesn't mean we're happy with our lives any more than Douglass was content with his personal freedom.
+But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
 Our society needs player gods to solve today's problems.
-So you have the same job as Douglass had when he got his free.
-You have to spread it to others.
+So you have the same job as Douglass had.
 That means you have to follow majic, become a player god, and evolve humanity past Darth Blockbuster and into the Computer Age.

 Thankfully, we've already been doing it.
-We'll read how we won a battle in the story below.
-Once we understand how it's done, we'll be that much closer to winning the war and blowing up the Death Star.
+We've defeated the Death Star many times already.
+Once we understand how it's done, and repeat it lots of times, we'll be that much closer to winning the war, and upgrading to the Computer Age.

-## Inventing The Future Adaptations - Because We Know the Difference Between Majic and Rules, We Can Adapt Faster
+## Because We Know the Difference Between Majic and Rules, We Can Adapt Faster

 We've upgraded from one age to the next many times.
 There is a trend in the transformation.
 It follows biological evolution, where there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 Likewise, in Techvolution, this is the difference between upgraded technology and an entirely new tool.